Alexandre-Hefren/Silk-protein-polymer3D/README.md

 # Silk-protein-polymer3D

-Silk protein project - Physics of Life
+Silk protein project - Physics of Life - University of York

 ## Motivation
 Silk is a complex polymer material that is formed through the self-assembly of polypeptide